mfragkoulis/mfragkoulis.github.io/_pages/about.md

 ### News

+- October 2019: We will present our work "Deploying Stateful Functions as a Service (FaaS) on Streaming Dataflows" in Flink Forward 2019 in Berlin ([video](https://www.youtube.com/watch?v=wKfzDPkbAao)).

 - May 2019: Our demo paper "Stateful functions as a service in action" ([pdf](http://asterios.katsifodimos.com/assets/publications/stateful-functions.pdf)) will be presented in VLDB 2019.

 - May 2019: I serve as a program committee member of [CIKM 2019 (28th ACM International Conference on Information and Knowledge Management)](http://www.cikm2019.net), which will be held in Beijing, China on November 3-7 2019.